 2. What is an Open Tubular?

-It’s actually a type of clincher tire that is constructed the same way as a tubular tire.
-They have the same properties with the difference being that both ends of the tire is not sewn together and hence the ‘open’.
+Open tubular is a type of clincher tire that is constructed the same way as a tubular tire.
+They have the same properties with the difference being that both ends of the tire are not sewn together and hence the open.

-3. How much mileage can I expect from the Corsa Control?
+3. How much mileage can I expect from the Vittoria Corsa Control?

 Realistically, you’re looking at around 2500mi/4000km.

 Having said that, it also depends on the road surface that you ride on.
-One of the well-know tip to squeeze more mileage out of the tires is to swap the front and back every 1000mi/1600km.
+One of the well-known tips to squeeze more mileage out of the tires is to swap the front and back every 1000mi/1600km.